Learning in Early Years

 The Early Years Teams

 The Early Years team at Keresley Newland includes Nursery and Reception.
-Mrs Hayward, Mrs Loughran, Mrs Randle and Mrs Radia are the staff there.
+Mrs Hayward, Mrs Loughran and Mrs Barnes.

-The Keresley Grange Reception Team is made up of three members of staff Miss Palmer, Mrs Polland and Mrs Hammond.
+The Keresley Grange Reception Team is made up of four members of staff Mrs Illingworth, Mrs Langtree, Mrs Polland and Mrs Hammond.

 The children are taught within class groups, with mixed group work being an integral part of practice during teaching and learning times.
-The children will work closely not only with the teacher, but with all of the Early Years staff during their time in Reception.
+The children will work closely not only with the teacher, but with all of the staff during their time in Early Years.
 This will support their smooth transition in to school life, allow us to tailor their learning and of course reassure them during this new beginning!

 Keresley Newland Drop off/Pick Up

 At 8.55am registration starts.
-It is imperative that your child is in the classroom at this time so we can take the register before we begin our learning.
+It is imperative that your child is in the classroom at this time, so that we can take the register before we begin our learning.

 Fruit and Milk or Water